Ahkonsu/wpproatoz-gf-extras/README.md

 # Gravity Forms Enhanced Tools

 ## Description
 Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation and spam filtering capabilities.
-It allows you to restrict or allow form submissions based on email domains and block spam entries using WordPress’s Disallowed Comment Keys.
+It allows you to restrict or allow form submissions based on email domains and block spam entries using WordPressâ€™s Disallowed Comment Keys.

 ## Features